Here’s my guide to the must see art works and masterpieces in Florence Italy, for the art lover’s checklist.

 Art Lover’s Guide To Florence: Must See Art in Florence

-Let's take a tour of 30 must see art masterpieces in Florence.
+Let’s take a tour of 30 masterpieces you can’t miss in Florence.

 Fra Angelico was a devout monk who, with Giotto and Donatello, helped transform the art world and usher in the Renaissance.
 His humanistic pieces, with delicate palettes, led him to be dubbed the “Angelic Painter” or Il Beato (the Blessed).
 Giorgio Vasari described Fra Angelico as a “rare and perfect talent.”